-Once Dario’s second Napa winery opened, Castello di Amorosa in Calistoga, the pressure of producing the amount of wines here was lessened.
+Once Dario’s second Napa winery opened, Castello di Amorosa in Calistoga, the pressure of producing the number of wines here was lessened.
 A wine cave at the “castle” and more space in general at that winery allows them to now age all their red wines there – while the production facility at V Sattui is better suited to producing white wines.

-In 2012 after a bountiful harvest (good conditions all year produced a larger than average crop), V Sattui decided to introduce a “Bottle your own Barrel” program focusing on each of the individual Cabernet Sauivgnon’s they make.
+In 2012 after a bountiful harvest (good conditions all year produced a larger than average crop), V Sattui decided to introduce a “Bottle your own Barrel” program focusing on each of the individual Cabernet Sauvignon’s they make.
 This is great for serious collectors who have a lot of friends to entertain, corporate groups wanting to impress clients, corporate gifts – or anyone looking to buy 25 cases of a single wine – available at a far better price point then purchasing retail and direct for smaller quantities.

 One of their most popular wines is a Frizzante style Moscato (sweet wine).
-Their VP of Marketing, Claudette Shatto was in Tuscany and Umbria on a personal vacation.
+Their former Vice President of Marketing, Claudette Shatto was in Tuscany and Umbria on a personal vacation.
 She discovered and enjoyed a number of fizzy wines with bubbles made from the Muscat grape.
 Upon her return to work, she presented the idea to make this wine at V Sattui.
 Their first vintage, the 2007 sold out in merely months.
 Today it has a loyal following among many of their customers.

 The winery also produces and cures their own salami and sausages.
-Sandwiches are made on site – and there are a variety of salads ready to go.
+Sandwiches are made on site and there are a variety of salads ready to go.
 Fresh pastries and deserts are available in the deli – all hand made from their own pastry chef.